tetsuo/tetsuo.github.io/articles/what-makes-fp-click.md

 updated: 2023-05-22T12:41:00
 ---

-> Things to know about FP before jumping on the lambda train or trying to learn what a Monad is.
+> Things to know about FP before jumping on the lambda train.

 This post is the first of a series, which I think may be useful for those learning functional programming.